-To affirmatively further fair housing in the unincorporated areas of Glenn County, the County is committed to implementing its Inclusionary Housing Ordinance, promoting affordable accessory dwelling units, and providing sites suitable for affordable housing in areas near transitservices, which are not unduly racially or ethnically concentrated, and where new residential development affordable to very-low and low-income households can help to expand people- and place-based opportunities.
-Through this Affirmatively Furthering Fair Housing Needs Assessment in this chapter, the County has identified the following priorities: 1) availability of affordable housing discriminatory practices through education as priorities to further fair housing as the primary approaches to increase fair housing opportunities, increase access and diversity within higher opportunity areas, and to ensure that fair housing practices are understood, encouraged, and followed.
+To affirmatively further fair housing in the unincorporated areas of Glenn County, the County is committed to promoting affordable accessory dwelling units and providing sites suitable for affordable housing in areas near services, which are not unduly racially or ethnically concentrated, and where new residential development affordable to very-low and low-income households can help to expand people- and place-based opportunities.
+Through this Affirmatively Furthering Fair Housing Needs Assessment in this chapter, the County has identified the following priorities: 1) availability of affordable housing, 2) improving maintenance and preservation of existing housing in lower income and lower resource areas, and 3) combating discriminatory practices through education as priorities to further fair housing as the primary approaches to increase fair housing opportunities, increase access and diversity within higher opportunity areas, and to ensure that fair housing practices are understood, encouraged, and followed.